StackVista/stackstate-docs/configure/topology/view_state_configuration.md

 When the View health state changes it triggers a ViewHealthStateChangedEvent.
 This event can be used in event handlers to, for example, trigger an e-mail or Slack message.

-## View health state configuration function
+## View health state configuration functions

 A view health state configuration function is a user defined script that takes user parameters and has access to a `viewSummary` variable that can be used to get summary information on the \(states of\) the components and relations in the view.

 To create, update or delete a view state configuration go to "Settings -&gt; View Health State Configuration Functions".

-## Scripting a view health state configuration function
+## Write a custom view health state configuration function

 A view health state configuration function receives a `viewSummary` and needs to return value from the viewHealthStates enum. `UNKNOWN, CLEAR, DEVIATING, CRITICAL`.
 The `viewSummary` gives access to the methods `countHealthState` and `countPropagatedHealthState`.
 These take a state and return the number of components on the view in that state.
 For example `viewSummary.countPropagatedHealthState(propagatedHealthStates.DEVIATING)`.